Life As an Agricultural Equipment Operator

 - Tobacco Primer Machine Operator

-There were about 63,900 jobs for Agricultural Equipment Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 63,900 jobs in the United States for Agricultural Equipment Operator.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
 The BLS estimates 10,200 yearly job openings in this field.

 The states with the most job growth for Agricultural Equipment Operator are Colorado, Massachusetts, and New Hampshire.
 Watch out if you plan on working in South Carolina, Florida, or Delaware.
 These states have the worst job growth for this type of profession.